 The assets and liabilities of the Consolidated Scheme are recognised at net market value as at the reporting date.
-Net market value approximates fair value less costs of realisation of investments.
-The cost of realisation of investments is minimal and therefore net market value that is carrying value approximates fair value.
+The cost of realisation of investments is minimal and therefore net market value approximates fair value.
 Changes in net market value are recognised through the Operating Statement.